Minimal slope conjecture of $F$-isocrystals

 taking the minimal slope constitution of the slope filtrations?
 A unit-root convergent $F$-isocrystal belonging to the essential image is called ``geometric".
 For example, the overconvergent $F$-isocrystal $\mathcal{KL}_\psi$ on $\mathbb G_{\mathrm{m}\, \mathbb F_p}/\mathbb Q_p(\zeta_p)\, (\zeta_p: \mbox{\rm $p$-th root of unity})$ of rank $2$ corresponding to the variation of Kloosterman sums

-includes a rank one unit-root convergent $F$-isocrystal $\mathcal L_\psi$ on $\mathbb G_{\mathrm{m}\, \mathbb F_p}/\mathbb Q_p(\zeta_p)$ as a minimal slope constitution, where $\psi$ is a nontrivial additive character of $\mathbb F_p$ \cite{Dw74} \cite[6.2]{Ts98b} \cite{Ha17}.
+includes a rank one unit-root convergent $F$-isocrystal $\mathcal L_\psi$ on $\mathbb G_{\mathrm{m}\, \mathbb F_p}/\mathbb Q_p(\zeta_p)$ as a minimal slope constitution, where $\psi$ is a nontrivial additive character of $\mathbb F_p$ \cite{Dw74} \cite{Ha17} \cite[6.2]{Ts98b}.
 One can regard $\mathcal L_\psi$ as a unit-root convergent $F$-isocrystal on $\mathbb A^1_{\mathbb F_p}$, however the Frobenius acts by $1$ at $a = 0$ and it is not the minimal slope constitution of irreducible objects by the weight reason.
-Is there a list of rank one geometric unit-root converent $F$-isocrystals $\mathcal L$ on $\mathbb G_{\mathrm{m}\, \mathbb F_p}$, including positive tensor powers $\mathcal L_\psi^{\otimes n}$ of $\mathcal L_\psi$ arising from the first constitution of the symmetric powers of $\mathcal{KL}_\psi$?
+Is there an explicit list of rank one geometric unit-root convergent $F$-isocrystals on $\mathbb G_{\mathrm{m}\, \mathbb F_p}$?
+In the list any positive tensor power $\mathcal L_\psi^{\otimes n}$ of $\mathcal L_\psi$ is included.
 We know such a geometric unit-root convergent $F$-isocrystal satisfies Dwork's conjecture on the meromorphy of unit-root $L$-functions \cite{Dw73} which was affirmatively solved by D.Wan \cite{Wa99} \cite{Wa00a} \cite{Wa00b}.
 In one sense our problem is a converse problem of Dwork's conjecture.
-Another direction is to characterize geometric unit-root convergent $F$-isocrystals by asymptotic behaviors of infinite towers of ramifications along the boundaries.
+Another direction is to characterize geometric unit-root convergent $F$-isocrystals by asymptotic behaviors of infinite towers of ramifications along the points at which the Newton polygons jump.
 The work of J.Kramer-Miller seems to be in this direction \cite{Kr16} \cite{Kr18} \cite{Kr19}.

 In conclusion the phenomena of slopes and their jumps are mysterious and interesting, which we should study.